dotswg/dots-architecture/draft-ietf-dots-architecture.md

   triggers, or manually send requests for mitigation.

-* Mitigation requests may be sent to one or more upstream DOTS servers based on criteria determined by DOTS client administrators.
+* Mitigation requests may be sent to one or more upstream DOTS servers based on criteria determined by DOTS client administrators and the underlying network configuration.
 The number of DOTS servers with which a given DOTS client has established signaling sessions is determined by local policy and is deployment-specific.
+For example, a DOTS client of a multi-homed network may support built-in policies to establish DOTS relationships with DOTS servers located upstream of each interconnection link.

 * The mitigation capacity and/or capability of domains receiving requests for coordinated attack response is opaque to the domains sending the request.
 The